Jazwares: Brands

 Jazwares offers product lines for various age groups and interests, including action figures, plush toys, collectibles, role-playing accessories and musical instruments.
-Examples include BumBumz, Big Fat Yarn, Living on the Veg, CoComelon and Micro Machines.
+Examples include BumBumz, Hello Kitty, KPop Demon Hunters, Avatar: The Lat Airbender, and BLDR.
 The company has engaged in partnerships with entertainment and media properties and has developed products based on licensing fictional characters from popular franchises such as Star Wars, Pokémon, Marvel, Halo, All Elite Wrestling, Fortnite, and Five Nights at Freddy's.

 Roblox

 In 2018, Jazwares partnered with the online game platform Roblox to create toys based games, characters, and developers in the Roblox universe, such as Roblox action figures.
-It was Roblox’s first foray into merchandising.
+It was Roblox's first foray into merchandising.
 In May 2022, Jazwares entered a licensing agreement with Uplift Games for its Role-playing video game Adopt Me!, which was developed for and played on the Roblox platform.
-In June 2023, Jazwares announced a collaboration with Roblox game developers to launch “DevSeries,” which would produce toys and other consumer products based on popular Roblox games.
+In June 2023, Jazwares announced a collaboration with Roblox game developers to launch "DevSeries," which would produce toys and other consumer products based on popular Roblox games.

 Recognition

 Jazwares has received awards including the "Vendor of the Year" award by Toys "R" Us, the 2022 Good Housekeeping Best Toy Award (for Big Fat Yarn Plush Décor Kit and First Act Roll Up Drum Pad), and the annual Kidscreen Hot50 list.
-Squishmallows has won several awards including the Toy Association's overall Toy of the Year award, Plush Toy of the Year, License of the Year, and People’s Choice.
+Squishmallows has won several awards including the Toy Association's overall Toy of the Year award, Plush Toy of the Year, License of the Year, and People's Choice.